WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 > [!TIP]
 >
-> Refer [GraphQL documentation](https://graphql.org/learn/schema/#scalar-types) for type system to Object Types
+> Refer [GraphQL documentation](https://graphql.org/learn/schema/#scalar-types) for type system and Object Types

 Filtering is only supported for scalar fields and not supported for objects, however scalar fields inside objects can be filtered.